mikhailyatsenko/encryptnotes/README.md

-# This is ьн educational pet project
+# This is my educational pet project

 I'm using react-botstrap